 We also leaned heavily into the power of Effect House, TikTok’s augmented reality engine, showcasing how brands could go beyond traditional content and step into the world of immersive storytelling.
 Through live demos, panel discussions, and real-time audience participation, we revealed how the future of engagement wasn’t in passive content consumption but in interactive digital experiences.
 We projected an Effect House filter on top of the building, visible for miles, drawing in the crowds and putting folks at the forefront of the platform so they could all feel like a star.

 The activation wasn’t just about education it was about inspiration.
 We brought in some of the most influential voices in entertainment, advertising, and content creation to discuss the shifting landscape of digital media.
 Whether it was panels on the future of music discovery on TikTok, workshops on leveraging gaming culture, or deep dives into the Latinx and SMB creator economy, the sessions were designed to provoke action, not just discussion.
-We worked closely with the ASOAE team to ensure the space was well lit and felt like a TikTok event.
+We worked closely with the ASOAE team to ensure the space was well lit and felt like a TikTok event in terms of material and lighting choices.

 The line for TikTok’s For You Festival snaked around the block, a clear sign that this was one of the most in-demand events at SXSW 2023.
 Attendees eagerly queued up, badges and phones in hand, knowing they were about to step into one of the most talked-about activations of the year.
 The buzz around the festival reflected TikTok’s unmatched cultural pull, where music discovery, creator energy, and trendsetting collide.
 This wasn’t just another SXSW party; it was the ticket everyone wanted, a convergence of tech, culture, and artistry that demonstrated TikTok’s ability to turn digital influence into real-world excitement.